-11.3 Converting the AndroidSample Project
+11.3 Converting the AndroidSample project

-The remainder of this chapter will demonstrate the use of view bindings by converting the AndroidSample project to use view bindings instead of using findViewById().
+The remainder of this chapter we will practice migrating to view bindings by converting the AndroidSample project to use view binding instead of using findViewById().

 Begin by launching Android Studio and opening the AndroidSample project created in the chapter entitled "Creating an Example Android App in Android Studio".